Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [Hiisun]
-   - Start time: [15:51]
+   - Start time: [17:35]
-   - End time: [18:00]
+   - End time: [21:30]
    - Duration:  2 H
-   - Progress: [single blog started]
+   - Progress: [contact us]
-   - Additional notes: the singel blog is done too.
+   - Additional notes: half of contact us is done and a little more still need to be done

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress:
+-

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: startin other pages after chosing witch one is for whom
+Based on the progress made today and the remaining tasks, the following steps should be taken: after this we going for the next page

 ## Conclusion
-not much
-still gona do this
+thursday is not a good day for work